Skip to main content

 Colleagues often ask for analytics data about a page or a service so that they can get a sense of scale, most frequently through a desire to understand the count of people or users: “How many users visited service XXX this year?”.

 This is not how Google Analytics defines a user.
 Broadly speaking, in GA4, a GA user is a device and browser or app combination.
-A user is a client ID - a cookie value assigned to a browser which allows Google Analytics to identify a unique user across browsing sessions, but it cannot identify unique users across different browsers or devices i.e. John Smith working on his laptop is a different “user” to John Smith on his mobile phone.
-This problem is exacerbated depending on the operating system and browser used.
-For example, iOS and Safari automatically delete cookies after seven days i.e. if John Smith working on his laptop with his iPhone could be counted as five “users” in one month using the naive approach (this multiple counting of these “users” is suggested by the data).
-There is currently no way of deduplicating devices for users, so the user count is overinflated.
+A user is a client ID - a cookie value assigned to a browser which allows Google Analytics to identify a unique user across browsing sessions, but it cannot identify unique users across different browsers or devices.
+John Smith working on his laptop is a different “user” to John Smith on his mobile phone.
+This problem is exacerbated depending on the operating system and browser used, as iOS and Safari automatically delete cookies after seven days.
+This means that John Smith working on his iPhone could be counted as four “users” if each time he is only returning after seven day have passed.
+The user count can therefore be reliably assumed to be inflated, particularly over longer periods of time.

 We recommend that in most cases session counts are used rather than the misleading “user” figures.

 If you are using the ‘users’ metric, bear in mind that in many reports in the GA4 user interface ‘Users’ is actually ‘Active users’.
 Active users are users with at least one ‘engaged session’.
 Engaged sessions are sessions that lasted 10 seconds or longer, or had 1 or more conversion events (at the moment we have no conversion events set up on GOV.UK), or 2 or more page or screen views.
-‘Total users’ in GA4 is the equivalent of ‘Users’ in UA.
+‘Total users’ is the GA4 metric to use to capture all users.

 Sessions